Luffier/ladderr/README.md

 ## Recent changes

 #### Version 0.6
-- Fix max path length limitation
+- Fix max path length limitation.
 - **Note: You will need to re-install the latest `ladderr.reg`.**

 #### Version 0.5